eduardkb/NodeTrainingUdemy/13_API-GetPetProject/backend/readme.md

 ## To-Do

-- images
+- SECURITY ISSUE: admin re-created with standard password if users email is modified. verify if there is a user with "isAdmin"="true".
 - make option to upload images to azure
 - write log to a file
 - send logs to azure blob storage

 ## Intro